 Persistent Pulmonary Hypertension

-Studies have shown upto 70% success rate with Extra Corporeal Membrane Therapy (ECMO) therapy; however in most of the cases the results depend on how serious is the lung injury at the time of starting this therapy.
+Studies have shown upto 70% success rate with Extra Corporeal Membrane Treatment (ECMO); however, in most of the cases the results depend on how serious is the lung injury at the time of starting this therapy.